-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b)All Property, plant and equipment have not been physically verified by the Management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification. - (c)According to the information and explanations given by the Management, there are no immovable properties, included in property, plant and equipment of the Company and accordingly, the requirements under clause 3(i) (c) of the Order are not applicable to the Company. - (ii) The Management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies were noticed on such physical verification. - (iii) (a) The Company has granted loan to a Company covered in the register maintained under Section 189 of the Companies Act, 2013.
-In our opinion and according to the information and explanations given to us, the terms and conditions of the grant of such loan are not prejudicial to the Company's interest. - (b) The Company has granted loan to a Company covered in the register maintained under Section 189 of the Companies Act, 2013.
-The schedule of repayment of principal and payment of interest has been stipulated for the loan which are not due and thus, there has been no default on the principal and interest payments of the party to whom the money has been lent; and - (c) There is no amount out of the loan granted to Company in the register maintained under Section 189 of the Companies Act, 2013 which are overdue for more than ninety days. - (iv) In our opinion and according to the information and explanations given to us by the Management, there are no loans, investments, guarantees, and securities given in respect of which provisions of Section 185 of the Companies Act, 2013 are applicable and hence not commented upon.
-In our opinion and according to the information and explanations given to us, provisions of Section 186 of the Companies Act, 2013 in respect of loans and advances given, investments made, guarantees and securities given, have been complied with by the Company. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under Section 148(1) of the Companies Act, 2013, for the products and services of the Company. - (vii) (a) Undisputed statutory dues including provident fund, employees' state insurance, sales-tax, service tax, duty of custom, duty of excise, value added tax, goods and service tax, cess and other statutory dues have generally been regularly deposited with the appropriate authorities though there has been delays in case of remittances of professional taxes, provident fund, tax deducted at source and employees' state insurance. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, service tax, sales-tax, duty of custom, duty of excise, value added tax, goods and service tax, cess and other statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable.
+- (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) All Property, plant and equipment have not been physically verified by the Management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+No material discrepancies were noticed on such verification. - (c)According to the information and explanations given by the Management, there are no immovable properties, included in property, plant and equipment of the Company and accordingly, the requirements under clause 3(i) (c) of the Order are not applicable to the Company. - (ii) The Management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies were noticed on such physical verification. - (iii) (a) The Company has granted loan to a company covered in the register maintained under Section 189 of the Companies Act, 2013.
+In our opinion and according to the information and explanations given to us, the terms and conditions of the grant of such loans are not prejudicial to the Company's interest. - (b) The Company has granted loan to a company covered in the register maintained under Section 189 of the Companies Act, 2013.
+The schedule of repayment of principal and payment of interest has been stipulated for the loan which are not due and thus, there has been no default on the principal and interest payments of the party to whom the money has been lent; and - (c) There is no amount out of the loan granted to company in the register maintained under Section 189 of the Companies Act, 2013 which are overdue for more than ninety days. - (iv) In our opinion and according to the information and explanations given to us, provisions of Section 185 and 186 of the Companies Act 2013 in respect of loans to directors including entities in which they are interested and in respect of loans and advances given, investments made and, guarantees, and securities given have been complied with by the Company. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under Section 148(1) of the Companies Act, 2013, for the products and services of the Company. - (vii) (a) Undisputed statutory dues including provident fund, employees' state insurance, income tax, salestax, service tax, duty of custom, duty of excise, value added tax, goods and service tax, cess and other statutory dues have generally been regularly deposited with the appropriate authorities though there has been delays in case of remittances of income tax, tax deducted at source and goods and service tax. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, service tax, sales-tax, duty of custom, duty of excise, value added tax, goods and service tax, cess and other statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable except in case of income tax payable as mentioned below: